 Many opportunities to make your supply chain greener or more transparent will depend on careful coordination with allies both upstream and down.
 Be prepared to share your goals and plans with these allies and incorporate their plans and priorities into your solutions.
-British retailer Marks & Spencer worked closely with suppliers to develop a whole new level of transparency — meat used in sandwiches and recipes can be sourced back to the individual cow and traceability for clothing reaches as far as dye houses and spinning mills.
+British retailer Marks & Spencer worked closely with suppliers to develop a whole new level of transparency — meat used in sandwiches and recipes can be sourced back to the individual cow and traceability for clothing reaches as far as to dye houses and spinning mills.

 11. Take a life-cycle view

 Look at the whole life of the product to understand where energy is being used and find opportunities.
 Energy used while a product is in service can be significant.
 A life-cycle assessment by Unilever of its Ben and Jerry’s ice cream showed that only 2 percent of its carbon output came from manufacturing – the bulk, 46 percent, came from retail operations such as refrigeration.

 The ability to eliminate waste and pollution is becoming an increasingly important criterion for buyers.
 Making progress reinforces a positive impression of your brand and is a source of pride for employees.
 For many businesses, mandated changes are inevitable.
 Start by analyzing which opportunities deserve investment now and which should wait.
 First, focus on the opportunities you control, then reach out to the opportunities upstream and down in your supply chain.

 Paul Brody and Mondher Ben-Hamida are supply chain experts for IBM Global Business Services.